kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 ::::::Exercise (curve|1 Point)

 [](#Figure-hex) gives the ideal ray-diagram of a hexagonal lens.
 Parallel rays hit the left side of the lens and refract through it.
 Answer the following questions using what you know about plane refraction.
+You will likely need a protractor fot his exercise — if you don't have one, you can print or trace out an [image of one](https://www.google.com/search?q=protractor+image&tbm=isch&chips=q:protractor+image,g_1:printable:Go2CJwAhfTI%3D&hl=en&sa=X&ved=2ahUKEwiT_eyl0MfzAhV8wJcIHcukB0sQ4lYoAHoECAEQEQ&biw=1905&bih=931).

 1. What is the incident angle, $\theta_1$, of the rays hitting the angled faces? ;;;You will need to use geometry to find this.
-Recall that the interior angles of a hexagon are 120°;;;
+Recall that the interior angles of a hexagon are 120°;;; ;;;If you are struggling, try measuring the angle using a protractor (it should be a *nice* angle) and working backwards;;;
 2. Using what you solved for $\theta_1$, the index of refraction of air, $n_{\text{ air}}=1.0$, and the index of refraction of this glass,  $n_{\text{ glass}}=1.4$, solve for the refracted angle $\theta_2$.
 3. Sketch the behavior of the three light rays shown in [](#Figure-hex) after they enter the glass.
-You can do this on a digital drawing program (e.g. Paint or OneNote), or you can do it on paper and take a picture to attach to your report.
+You can do this on a digital drawing program (e.g. Paint or OneNote), or you can do it on paper and take a picture to attach to your report. ;;;If completing by paper and pencil, you might want to gently trace this diagram by holding the sheet of paper over a screen;;;
 4. Do the rays converge (get closer) or diverge (spread out) inside the hexagon?
 ::::::